Adriman32/Real-Estate-Price-Predictor/README.md

 For the default example, this would result in 84 networks.
 These are then trained and tested, and the model with best performance will be saved.

 ### Pre-Trained Models
 The `models` folder included in the repository contains several different models of varying hidden layer sizes and MSE loss.
 Their filenames correspond to their layer size and MSE values.
 Use the included *runModel.py* program to test the different models.
-Below are
+Below are several plots achieved from the included networks.

 ![Figure 0](/plots/Figure_0.png)